 Safety information

-Malga Cuarnan offers agritourism service, for open days it is recommended to contact the property directly by referring to the contacts held on the Malga Cuarnan website.
+Malga Cuarnan offers agritourism services; for opening days, it is recommended to contact the owner directly using the contacts provided on the Malga Cuarnan website.

 Public transport

-The public transport line guarantees arrival to the town of Gemona.
+The public transport line guarantees arrival at the town of Gemona.

 Get Timetable to destination